Hacker News Reader: Top @ 2026-02-06 15:25:35 (UTC)

 Subject: NY FAIR News Act

-The Gist: New York legislators introduced the New York Fundamental Artificial Intelligence Requirements in News (NY FAIR News Act), which would require news organizations to label material “substantially composed, authored, or created” by generative AI, disclose AI use to newsroom staff, and mandate human editorial review and safeguards (including protections for confidential sources) before publication.
-The bill also includes labor protections for journalists and a copyright carve-out, and it has endorsements from major industry unions.
+The Gist: A New York bill (the NY FAIR News Act) would require news organizations to label content that is “substantially composed, authored, or created” by generative AI, mandate human editorial review of any such AI-created material before publication, require newsroom disclosure of AI use, and impose safeguards to keep confidential source material out of AI systems.
+The bill also includes labor protections (limits on firing/reductions tied to AI) and a carve-out for copyrightable material; it has endorsements from several media unions.

 Key Claims/Facts:

-• Disclosure requirement: The law would force visible disclaimers on any published content substantially created by generative AI.
+• Labeling requirement: The law demands disclaimers on any published content substantially composed by generative AI.

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-02-06 15:42:31 UTC